suryakandshinde/google-ai-hack/README.md

 # Introduction

-This is a fully functional demo rental car booking Chat Assisstant application that leverages **Google AI** and **Vertex AI Conversation**.
+This is a fully functional demo rental car booking Chat Assisstant application that leverages **Google AI** and **Vertex AI Agent/Conversation**.
 In this application, the Google AI (Gemeni) and Vertex AI Conversational capabilities are leveraged for provide customer that is equivalant to human like agents.
 The Chat Assitant will help finding car, booking a car, sending email confirmation, cancelling booking, perform sentiment analysis of customer feedback (about rental car expereince) and suggest an offer to the customer based on sentiment analysis.
 Customer can interact with Google AI (in this case, **gemini-1.0-pro-001**) Vertex AI Assisstant.
 If the feedback is positive, suggest an offer and if the feedback is negative suggest an alternate offer.

  <img src="./docs/vertex_ai_gemini_agent_console.png" />